aanderse/LdapRecord.com/source/docs/laravel/auth/setup.md

 As you can see above, we set the `mail` key which is passed to the LdapRecord authentication provider.

 A search query will be executed on your directory for a user that contains the `mail` attribute equal to the entered `email` that the user has submitted on your login form.
-The `password` key is automatically bypassed and will not be used in the search.
+The `password` key will not be used in the search.

 If a user is not found in your directory, or they fail authentication, they will be redirected to the login page normally with the "Invalid credentials" error message.

+> You may also add extra key => value pairs in the `credentials` array to further scope the
+> LDAP query.
+The `password` key is automatically ignored by LdapRecord.

 ## Using Usernames {#using-usernames}